James Kelly (Scottish politician)

-James Anthony Kelly (born 23 October 1963) is a Scottish politician who has served as General Secretary of the Scottish Labour Party since 2021.
+James Anthony Kelly (born 23 October 1963) is a Scottish politician who served as General Secretary of the Scottish Labour Party between 2021 and 2023.
 He was a Member of the Scottish Parliament (MSP) for the Glasgow region between 2016 and 2021, having previously been MSP for Rutherglen (formerly Glasgow Rutherglen) from 2007 to 2016.

 Kelly has held a number of Scottish Labour frontbench posts including Finance Spokesperson and Justice Spokesperson under Richard Leonard from 2017 to 2020.
 He served as the Scottish Labour Party's Parliamentary Business Manager at Holyrood as well as Spokesperson for Community Safety and Drugs Policy.

 Early life and career

 Kelly grew up in the Halfway area of Cambuslang, and was educated at the co-educational, Roman Catholic Trinity High School, Rutherglen.
 He studied at Glasgow College of Technology and went on to work in computing and finance.
 A chartered accountant, he worked as a business analyst in East Kilbride.
 He served as the election agent for the former Rutherglen and Hamilton West MP Tommy McAvoy at the 1997, 2001 and 2005 general elections.
 He was also chair of the Rutherglen and Hamilton West Constituency Labour Party.